 LELO’s Are You Satisfied With Your Sex Life Survey, answered by over 10,000 participants, uncovered some interesting truths.
 Did you know that, globally, the average number of sexual partners is somewhere between 10 and 20?
 How about who’s having the most sex?
-We got to the bottom this these questions and more to help you have even greater sex in 2019!
+We got to the bottom this these questions and more to help you have even greater sex in the future!

 Who’s Having the Most Sex?

 When it comes to quantity, 31-40-year-olds, closely followed by 25-30-year-olds, have the most frequent flier miles.
 That certainly inspires a healthy dose of optimism, doesn’t it?

 “I spent my adolescence and my twenties worried about ever getting laid.
 Then I grew up and realized that there’s more to sex than just ‘getting laid’ for the sake of saying I had sex.”

 Totally agreed – sex isn’t a matter of when and how much, but of how good it makes you feel.
 Yet, there is something completely irresistible when it comes to quantifiable comparisons and percentages.

 Geographically, Switzerland, Greece, and Brazil are the leading nations when it comes to the number of partners, with an average of 15-20 partners.
 The US-based participants, much like those from Italy and Spain, went with 1-3, while England settled on 4-8 partners.
 Important to note though, that looking globally, the average number of sexual partners falls between 10-20.